ldsemerenko/st2devenv/README.md

 Usage
 -----
 The StackStorm development environment is packaged in a vagrant-managed VM.
-To setup the VM, copy the vagrant box image from Google Drive then checkout the devenv setup from github.
+The [vagrant box is on S3](https://s3-us-west-1.amazonaws.com/stackstorm.com/images/fedora20-dev-x86_64.box).
+Checkout the devenv setup from github.

     $ git clone https://github.com/StackStorm/devenv.git